The Green Opportunity of Green Mussels, Jakarta

 In a broader scenario, Kalibaru is exposed to regular shocks and stresses such as heavy rains, environmental degradation, and tidal flooding.
 To date, local communities have explored some options for recycling shell waste, such as cobblestones and handicrafts.
 However, the economic viability of these earlier pilot ideas remains unclear because they were not embedded in a proper product development plan.

-Jakarta’s solution
+Jakarta’s Solution

 Bappeda Jakarta (Development Planning Agency) and Resilient Cities Network are supporting the development of the Kalibaru community.
 The nature of the challenges allowed for the implementation of several initiatives, mainly dealing with waste and environmental issues, as well as supporting the most vulnerable in the community.
 After consultation with local leaders, it was agreed that the solution would require the introduction of new business initiatives to process the shell waste.